VenomousSteam81/cookie-clicker-new/README.md

 * Create at least 1 backup
     - Original version
 * I recommend that you do NOT use the save file that you played with this version on the original version, as it might break the file even more

-## WHY DON'T I SEE ANY OF THE FEATURES
-* I have no fix currently, ask a specialist

-## WHY WON'T ANYTHING WORK
-* Create an issue on the GitHub page with the template named `File an Issue`